scolladon/sfdx-git-delta/CONTRIBUTING.md

 ## CLI parameters convention

-The CLI uses [Apache Commons CLI](https://commons.apache.org/proper/commons-cli/index.html) parameters convention to define parameters for the CLI.
+The plugins uses [sf cli parameters convention](https://github.com/salesforcecli/cli/wiki/Design-Guidelines-Flags) to define parameters for the CLI.
-When long parameter is one word then take the first character to define the short parameter.
-Ex: `--word` `-w` When long parameter is many words then take the first character of the last word to define the short parameter.
-Ex: `--long-phrase` `-p`
-When the short parameter is already taken then put the short parameter uppercase.
-Ex: `--with` `-W`, `--long-paragraph` `-P` When the character you should take for the short parameter is already taken then choose another character.
-Explain your choice in the PR description and let's discuss it!

 ## Testing the plugin from a pull request